giogiopg/Fermi_analysis/README.md

 # Fermi_analysis

-This repository has been created with the aim of attaching the source code used in my Bachelor's Thesis.
-Therefore, it has been created to fullfil personal neccesities.
+The GIO analysis tools have been developed to fulfill my Bachelor's Thesis necessities.
-The code has been implemented using the Fermi Tools as well as fermipy.
-(Poner enlaces).
+The code has been implemented using the Fermi Tools(https://github.com/fermi-lat/Fermitools-conda) as well as fermipy (https://github.com/fermiPy/fermipy).

-With this repository you should be able to:
+With the GIO tools you should be able to:

 - Perform your own binned analysis.
 - Get a counts Map of the región as well as a ROI .reg file.